MrWong99/gitscanner/README.md

   * `namePattern`: pattern to match the commiter and author names against.
 The *CheckCommitMetaInformation* check uses this.
   * `emailPattern`: pattern to match the commiter and author emails against.
 The *CheckCommitMetaInformation* check uses this.
   * `filesizeThresholdByte`: Amout of bytes that a file should have maximum to trigger this check.
 The *SearchBigFiles* check uses this.
+  * `commitSizeThresholdByte`: Amout of bytes that a file should have maximum to trigger this check.
+The *CheckCommitMetaInformation* check uses this.

 *Example:*